-Launch with a Trailer Episode
+Launch with a trailer episode

-I want to ask you important question.
+I want to ask you an important question.
 How much have you thought about your first episode?
 Seriously.
 I know you have great stuff you want others to hear.
 I know your episodes are just so juicy that people will find it unbearable to get through the off-days until you release more content for them to devour.
 But honestly, how much time & attention has been given to the first exposure others will have to your new venture?
 This is something you need to think through carefully.

 It’s the old adage about first impressions being everything.
 Make sure your first episode is an accurate depiction of what your listeners can expect.
 If you’re new at podcasting you will improve & refine things over time.
 That’s to be expected.
 But there’s nothing worse than tuning in to a podcast to hear something that isn’t all that interesting or impressive.

 Be thoughtful about what your listener’s first exposure to the podcast will be.
 Is it engaging?
 Motivating?
-Will it make then interested in coming back?
+Will it make them interested in coming back?
 Does it accurately describe what they can expect in episodes 2-200?
 You want to gain long-time, faithful listeners.

 Help them know what you’re asking them to sign up for!
 Something our clients have had great success with rolling out a teaser or trailer episode as their first episode.